 - A large monument honoring the 1st Prime Minister of Canada is located to the left of Parliament, between it and the east block.

 - A bronze statue of Lester B Pearson (1897-1972) sitting on a chair stands behind the Parliament.

 - He adopted the Canadian flag, made Canada officially bilingual and bicultural, and introduced old-age pension as well as the universal health systems.

 - Located in Confederation Park, this monument honors Canadian soldiers who fell in battle during this conflict between the British Empire and South Africa between 1899 and 1902.

 - National First Nations’ Veterans Memorial

-There are many other statues to be admired on Parliament Hill and throughout Ottawa.
+Many other statues can be admired on Parliament Hill and throughout Ottawa.
 We invite you to try our Ottawa Tourist Scavenger Hunt.
 It is a 2-hour self-guided walking tour of the downtown area that you do with your smartphone (how it works).
-It costs $35 for a group of 2 to 6 persons.
-You’ll come across most of these statues.
-Moreover, you’ll enjoy solving the various challenges at each step of the way while learning about Ottawa’s and Canada’ history.

 In sum, it costs $45 for a group of 2 to 6 people.
 Indeed, you’ll come across most of these statues.
 Moreover, you’ll enjoy solving the various challenges at each step of the way while learning about Ottawa’s and Canada’s history.Suivez-nous / Follow us